Cabarrus County, North Carolina, Innovates with Chatbots and Laserfiche to Deliver on ERAP Funding

 Read the Center for Digital Government report: “The Way Forward: Insights for Government Leaders on Modernizing Service Delivery” for more on how governments are meeting rapidly changing citizen needs using technology.

-Leesburg, Virginia Supports Community and Local Businesses During the COVID-19 Pandemic with Laserfiche Cloud
+Leesburg, Virginia Supports Community and Local Businesses with Laserfiche Cloud

 “Laserfiche has helped us to handle data collection digitally and be elastic while responding to major changes within our IT infrastructure as staff work from home,” said Jakub Jedrzejczak, Director of IT at Leesburg.
 “I’m so impressed by Laserfiche Cloud and its automated features and scalability.”